FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Hands-On.md

 1. Use the [MDN HTML Element Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements) to complete the following exercises.
 3. Use a `<span>` element and a CSS rule to place a 3 pixel dotted red border around a few words in one of your paragraphs.
+   - Hint: Put the words in a `<span>` and apply a the CSS rule to that span.
 3. Use a `<div>` element and a CSS rule to place a 3 pixel dotted red border around all of the input elements that you created.
 4. Commit your changes to your feature branch.